Heralding a new era of African Safaris

 VICTORIA FALLS – LODGE

-Your last full day to enjoy the Falls.
-Once again, after a leisurely breakfast, there will be an opportunity to tour the Falls with a member of the AJ Team as Guide.
+Our last full day to enjoy the Falls.
+Once again, after a leisurely breakfast, there will be an opportunity to tour the Falls.
 Once your optional activities are finished, a visit to the curio markets for shopping is always fun and nearby coffee shops and small restaurants make the experience more relaxing.

-The curio markets in Victoria Falls are amazing, so you will have ample chance to purchase any last minute gifts for family and friends.
-A shuttle can be arranged to ensure you are transported back to the lodge to clean up before you head off for your final dinner which will be on board a cruise boat on the Zambezi River.
+The curio markets in Victoria Falls are amazing, so you will have ample chance to purchase any last-minute gifts for family and friends.
+A shuttle can be arranged to ensure you are transported back to the lodge to clean up before you head off for the final dinner aboard a cruise on the Zambezi River.
 (BD)

 VICTORIA FALLS – LODGE

 After breakfast, you are farewelled by Trish and the African Journeys Team and transferred to the International Terminal to begin your journey home to Australia.

 SO ENDS YOUR JOURNEY OF DISCOVERY THROUGH NAMIBIA & BOTSWANA